digimakergo/dmdemo/README.md

 ***(Note.
 This demo project is still ongoing so documentation/code might not work.)***

-A demo project of digimaker CMF. which has minimal setup and works straight forward.
+A demo project of digimaker CMF, including a minimal website, web app and editorial backend setup.

 You can just clone this project and do some configuration and it can be your initialized project.